Back to the main menu

 on a star in the field is about J=18.
 These limits

-depend on seeing and slit width.
+depend on seeing and slit width (no spillover in wide slits).

 Auto-guiding also works very well on extended objects